By default, apply a NaN-aware Gaussian filter independently to the real

 or Chebyshev coefficients.

-Must be of the same shape as signal with axis removed and an axis
+Must have the same shape as signal with axis removed and an axis

 containing spectral space appended.

-If None (default), phasor coordinates are calculated at specified
+By default, phasor coordinates are calculated at specified harmonic.

 axis (int, optional, default: -1) – Axis over which spectral_vector is computed if not provided.